- Dog and animal management

 - use existing housing more efficiently

-- increase the variety of housing options
+- increase the variety of community and affordable housing options

 - help increase Māori housing supply or support mana whenua vision and priorities